cuba-platform/sample-screen-manipulation/README.md

 Imagine that you need an additional entity that contains some details of the meeting point: **Note**.
 So the whole structure looks as follows: **Airport > Terminal > Meeting Point > Note**.

 CUBA can handle compositions with up to 2 levels of nesting.
 Here we have 3 levels, so we should limit the depth either from top or from bottom.
 Below we consider two different (from the user experience perspective) approaches of excluding the airport from the composition.
-Both of them solve the same problem: as now terminals are saved to the database independently from the airport, you cannot save a terminal for a newly created airport which is not yet saved to the database.
+Both of them solve the same problem: as now terminals are saved to the database independently from the airport, you cannot save a terminal for a newly created airport which is not saved to the database yet.

-1. In the first approach, the airport browser and editor looks the same as above, but the editor has additional *Save* button to save a new airport without closing the screen.
+1. In the first approach, the airport browser and editor look the same as above, but the editor has additional *Save* button to save a new airport without closing the screen.
 A user cannot create terminals until the new airport is saved.

     See the source code in the `sample.web.airports_2` package and working screens in the *Airports > Airports (2)* menu item of the running application.
 Consider the following source code elements: